Health chiefs urge Rishi Sunak to reconsider ‘disastrous’ visa changes

 Changes to visas for care workers, which block their right to bring family members to the UK, will be a “seismic step backwards” for the NHS and social care, the coalition told the prime minister in a letter.

-The government announced the tough new immigration rules on Monday, which it says will reduce the number of people able to move to the UK by hundreds of thousands each year.
+The government announced the tough new immigration rules last Monday, which it says will reduce the number of people able to move to the UK by hundreds of thousands each year.

-But the new rules will mean care workers from overseas, who do not work for the NHS, will no longer be able to bring dependent relatives with them to Britain.
+The new rules will mean care workers from overseas who do not work for the NHS will no longer be able to bring dependent relatives with them to Britain.

 The warning, sent on Friday, said: “We are profoundly concerned that the government’s other changes to the Health and Care Visa risk taking us a seismic step backwards.
 As you know, the social care and health workforce would not be able to function without its international colleagues.

-Note: This story was updated with a response from the Home Office and government